natfarleydev/prd-markdown/markdown/advanced/advancedSpellDetails.markdown

 objects not in a creature's possession or not part of a larger structure or plant.
 Each time you cast this spell you can create a number of snakes equal to your caster level.
 More powerful snakes take up more than one of your available total, as noted below.
-See [Snake statistics](../../monsters/snake.html) and advanced and giant [simple templates](../../monsters/monsterAdvancement.html).
+See [Snake statistics] and advanced and giant [simple templates].

 *Venomous Snake*: A stick or piece of firewood.
 Counts as 1 snake.